 What careers should you avoid?
 Search by the lower end of one category if you want to rule out a profession by any criteria.

-If money is your concern, there are 42 occupations that average less than $25,000 annually.
+If money is your concern, there are 63 occupations that a median pay of less than $25,000 annually.
 Several of those categories also have a declining number of jobs, including farmworkers for crops, and fast food and short order cooks.
 That doesn't mean that if you love cooking you shouldn't go into the field — just have reasonable expectations.

 Occupations can also be browsed and searched alphabetically.
 If you prefer to sort by groups, the home page also contains 25 occupational groups.
 Is math your specialty?
 Click on the math group and you can find more detailed information about the four occupations listed: Actuaries, Mathematicians, Operations Research Analysts, and Statisticians.
 What about math teachers?
 They would be included under the Education, Training, and Library group.